While your overseas travel insurance was sufficient until you reached Germany, a German health insurance is mandatory while in the country.

 • The first involves taking out private health insurance with a German company;

-• The second involves taking out state health insurance with the German state;
+• The second involves taking out state health insurance with a German state company;

-• The third involves taking out insurance with an international company.
+• The third involves taking out an expat health insurance.

 HEALTH INSURANCE FOR FREELANCERS IN GERMANY

 If you have traveled to Germany from abroad, then, it is totally fine to use a health insurance policy from your home country.
 However, if you do choose this option, it is crucial to ensure that the foreign company you have taken out your insurance with meets the German government's legal requirements.

 If you are a foreign national in Germany, German law states that you must either have German state or private health insurance.
 If the latter option applies to you, you must be able to provide evidence that your insurance meets the German government's requirements.